Chip and Joanna Gaines' Company Fined By EPA For Breaking Lead Paint Rules on 'Fixer Upper'

 The couple also spoke about the dangers of lead-based paint in a March episode of Fixer Upper.
 Additionally, they will post a video to their website and social media accounts in which Chip will "discuss lead safety and depict some of the safe work practices required by the RRP Rule," the EPA said.

-A spokesperson for Magnolia spoke about the settlement in a statement to People.
+A spokesperson for Magnolia spoke about the settlement in a statement to ET on Wednesday.

 "The United States Environmental Protection Agency (EPA) filed a complaint alleging that Magnolia Homes did not comply with all of the requirements of the RRP (Renovation, Repair and Painting) Rule.
 Shortly after being first contacted by the EPA three years ago, Magnolia Homes took immediate steps to bring its activities into compliance with [the Toxic Substances Control Act]," the statement said.